As pandemic surges anew, global envy and anger over U.S. vaccine abundance

 India, a massive vaccine maker — mostly producing the AstraZeneca formula — has largely stopped exporting as its own surge worsens, dealing a major setback to the slow Covax rollout.
 The global initiative had expected 71 percent of its initial doses to come from India’s Serum Institute, the country’s largest vaccine maker.
 But so far, Covax has delivered 43 million doses of its 2 billion-dose goal this year.

-India set a global single-day record of more than 314,000 new cases on Thursday.
+On Friday, India hit a global single-day record of more than 346,000 new cases, pushing past the former mark set in the country just a day earlier.

 Critics in India, in turn, have blamed the United States for policies that have curbed the export of vaccines — as well as the supplies used to make them.
 The Trump administration tapped the Defense Production Act to hasten vaccine development.
 The Biden administration has also used it, including to increase production of materials used in vaccine manufacturing.